alexLaiii/Football-predictor/docs/onboarding.md

 ## When you get stuck

 - Backend won't start with `ModuleNotFoundError: No module named 'bcrypt'` → install with the exact Python interpreter uvicorn uses (e.g. `C:/Users/.../Python312/python.exe -m pip install bcrypt==4.2.0`).
-- All AI predictions look fake or generic → the API key for that model is blank/invalid; the predictor falls back to `_mock`.
+- All AI predictions look fake or generic → the API key for that model is blank/invalid; the predictor falls back to `_mock` (Actually, the "USED DATA" column will tell you the data is fake or real, and the prediction card for each model will show the it is MOCK OR REAL when click "show reasoning".
 - Fixtures don't appear after clicking **Sync Fixtures** → either `APIFOOTBALL_API_KEY` is blank (you'll only get mocks), or no matches fall in the next 7 days for the leagues in `_LEAGUES`.
 - Bets never settle → match isn't `finished` in API-Football yet, or `job_settle_matches` only runs every 10 minutes.
 Hit `POST /fixtures/sync` and wait, or settle by hand in the DB if you're testing.